renovatebot/renovate/docs/usage/gitlab-bot-security.md

 But malicious users can still spoof or spam packages to any other public project they are not a member of, this rules out this approach for a public hosted service.

 A public-visibility-only bot service should be low risk for most self-hosted GitLab instances.
-But you _can't stop users_ from inviting the bot into _private_ projects by accident, which is risky.
+But you _can not stop users_ from inviting the bot into _private_ projects by accident, which is risky.

 ### Project Access Tokens